Expand mobile version menu

 "Then in 1989, my dad and I worked together to do the restoration.
 Most of these old atmospheric theaters are gone now."

 Battersby's career began when he was a teenager.
-"I started helping my dad and my grandfather in 1966.
+"I started helping my dad and my grandfather.
 At first, I was a laborer, then I moved up to be a plaster tender.
 That is someone who mixes the mud," he says.

 "Later, I did my apprenticeship through a union program and I became a plasterer myself.
 Plasterers have always made decent wages for construction work, but it is hard work and it is messy work.
 That's part of the deal."

-When the union closed its doors in the late '70s, Battersby decided to go into business for himself.
+When the union closed its doors, Battersby decided to go into business for himself.

 Since Battersby specializes in ornamental work, much of what he does involves restoring old buildings.
 Doing ornamental work presents its own unique rewards and challenges.